 A double skin façade is a structural term that refers to the two façades of a building, typically the vertical element, with a cavity in between them.
 Within that cavity is an air flow.
 The benefit of this system is the way that it maintains a consistent temperature, a sign that energy is being used efficiently.
 If you’re cozy and warm in the winter, and cool in the summer, then you probably don’t even think about whether or not your heating and cooling systems are operating at their most efficient levels.
 But when energy is being lost, and temperatures have to be adjusted, it’s a sign that you’re losing energy.
 Energy lost is energy wasted and that means money is spent for energy you aren’t using.
 Installation of an architectural curtain wall can restore the balance of your heating and cooling systems so that the double skin façade takes on some of the work of keeping a building’s interior spaces warmer in the winter and cooler in the summer.

 The matter of energy is particularly apparent in big-city construction, where limited space makes high-rise buildings an inevitable part of the landscape.
 However, these buildings carry immense weight, an obstacle in architectural design.
-An architectural curtain wall alleviates the issue of weight by adding glass, which carries a high convection coefficient rather than a construction material that would lead to greater thermal loss.
+An architectural curtain wall alleviates the issue of weight by adding polycarbonate, which carries a high convection coefficient rather than a construction material that would lead to greater thermal loss.

 Curtain walling describes the nonstructural outer wall of a building whose purpose is to block weather from penetrating the structure’s interior while at the same time ensuring the comfort of the people within.

 The nonstructural status of a double glazing curtain wall allows it to be made out of lightweight material like polycarbonate.
 A primary aspect of double skin façade detail is its ability to present a barrier to the air and moisture that wind, rain, and snow could bring inside.
 These double façade systems can withstand the wind loads while absorbing the wind sway.